ben-yeung/custom-photography-portfolio/README.md

 # Custom Photography Portfolio

- Personal project showcasing a portfolio complete with a cover page, gallery of images (with filters), resume link, and about me link.
+ Personal project showcasing a portfolio complete with a cover page, gallery of images (with filters), resume link, and about me.

  Written primarily in HTML/CSS with Js to handle sorting/loading images.